DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 his story feels somewhat suspicious.
 If inviting him to our ranks goes against Resistance's regulations, it is not necessary."

 "...Right.
-Then, Kay, regarding your story just now, I have something I'd like to ask."
+Then, Kai, regarding your story just now, I have something I'd like to ask."

 As if testing him, Jeanne looked at him again.